Noodle

 Pro Tips

-- Dust lightly with cornstarch to prevent sticking
+- Dust with cornstarch or flour if storing longer to prevent sticking

-- Store away from onions and garlic to prevent odor absorption
+- Keep away from humidity and direct light to prevent mold and discoloration

 Origin & Heritage